-Operating activities used \$33.3 million of cash during the year ended December 31, 2021, primarily for clinical development costs related to the ENHANCE program, employee related expenses, \$4.0 million commission paid to a financial advisor partially offset by the receipt of a \$25.0 million net upfront payment related to our Nuance Agreement and a increase in payables and accruals.
+Operating activities used \$59.9 million of cash during the year ended December 31, 2022, primarily for clinical development costs related to the ENHANCE program, employee related expenses and a decrease in payables and accruals.
 Operating cash flows also included office operational expenses, recruiting and legal fees.

-Operating activities used \$45.1 million of cash during the year ended December 31, 2020, primarily for clinical development costs related to completing the Phase 2 program for ensifentrine and the initiation of the ENHANCE program, employee related expenses and severance related costs.
+Operating activities used \$33.3 million of cash during the year ended December 31, 2021, primarily for clinical development costs related to the ENHANCE program, employee related expenses, \$4.0 million commission paid to a financial advisor partially offset by the receipt of a \$25.0 million net upfront payment related to our Nuance Agreement and an increase in payables and accruals.
 Operating cash flows also included office operational expenses, recruiting and legal fees.